Cover image for Top Renewable Energy Marketing Strategies for Sustainability Associations

 Infographic

 Events remain powerful conversion engines for associations.
 Pre-COVID research indicated that free trial memberships tied to events achieved 50% conversion rates.
-While event dynamics have shifted, hybrid strategies offering clear pathways from participation to membership remain vital.
+While event dynamics have shifted, hybrid approaches offering clear pathways from participation to membership remain vital.

 • Annual conferences: RE+ (SEIA and SEPA) doubled attendance in four years, hosting 40,000+ professionals in 2024